Large language model: History

 At the 2017 NeurIPS conference, Google researchers introduced the transformer architecture in their landmark paper "Attention Is All You Need".
 This paper's goal was to improve upon 2014 seq2seq technology, and was based mainly on the attention mechanism developed by Bahdanau et al. in 2014.
 The following year in 2018, BERT was introduced and quickly became "ubiquitous".
 Though the original transformer has both encoder and decoder blocks, BERT is an encoder-only model.
 Academic and research usage of BERT began to decline in 2023, following rapid improvements in the abilities of decoder-only models (such as GPT) to solve tasks via prompting.

 Although decoder-only GPT-1 was introduced in 2018, it was GPT-2 in 2019 that caught widespread attention because OpenAI claimed to have initially deemed it too powerful to release publicly, out of fear of malicious use.
 GPT-3 in 2020 went a step further and as of 2025 is available only via API with no offering of downloading the model to execute locally.
-But it was the 2022 consumer-facing chatbot ChatGPT that received extensive media coverage and public attention.
+But it was the consumer-facing chatbot ChatGPT in late 2022 that received extensive media coverage and public attention by 2023.
 The 2023 GPT-4 was praised for its increased accuracy and as a "holy grail" for its multimodal capabilities.
 OpenAI did not reveal the high-level architecture and the number of parameters of GPT-4.
 The release of ChatGPT led to an uptick in LLM usage across several research subfields of computer science, including robotics, software engineering, and societal impact work.
-In 2024 OpenAI released the reasoning model OpenAI o1, which generates long chains of thought before returning a final answer.
+In 2024, OpenAI released the reasoning model OpenAI o1, which generates long chains of thought before returning a final answer.
 Many LLMs with parameter counts comparable to those of OpenAI's GPT series have been developed.